odewahn/content-workflow/README.md

 ## Specifying the Dependencies with a Dockerfile

-Once you have the content, you can add a file name `Dockerfile` to specify the required dependencies.
+Once you have the content, you can add a file name `Dockerfile` to specify the required dependencies for both the content and for whatever is required by the final format.

 A Dockerfile is  consists of simple instructions that are executed in order.
-For example, here's an example that installs a web-based terminal server called [gotty](https://github.com/yudai/gotty) onto the Alpine linux image:
+For example, here's an example that installs [gotty](https://github.com/yudai/gotty) onto the Alpine image (Alpine is a tiny Linux distribution of 5MB):

 ```
 FROM alpine:latest